nitish-kaushik/DbOperationsWithEfCore/README.md

 # Entity Framework Core Tutorial For Beginners: Complete and Step by Step | हिंदी में | NO FEE, NO HIDDEN COST
-This is a special course for Hindi audience.
+This is a special course for **Hindi audience**.
 This course will covers all the database operations using Entity Framework Core in an Asp.Net Core Web API application.

 ## Author
 The creator of this course is **Nitish Kaushik**.
 He has been awarded as Microsoft MVP award 4 times in a row in developer technologies.